Alden Valley: Deer Park

 In 1304–05 Henry de Lacy, 3rd Earl of Lincoln, nominated a large area of land from Grane to Alden Valley as a deer park.
 There's some uncertainty about the exact size of the park as there are no contemporary records, but it appears to have been between 900 and 1100 acres.
 A huge ditch was created encircling the area, which included the Alden and Musbury Valleys. £22 10s was paid "to carpenters...for felling timber and making a paling in part of the park".
 This was a hunting area that fell into disuse over the next few hundred years, although the boundary earthworks can still be clearly seen between Alden Reservoir and Fall Bank.
 Such hunting parks were status symbols of the period; there were 3,200 of them, covering roughly 2% of the English countryside.

 The boundary would have been close to the old White Horse (Anacapri) along Alden Road to the lodge below Alden Farm.
 From there it is still recognisable as it climbs the hill.
 It then crosses Green Height into Musbury and runs down to Musbury Brook, eventually appearing in Grane and close to the Holden Arms.
-From there there are no more signs of the earthworks, but it emerged in Station Road, Helmshore, and from there back to the White Horse.
+From this point there are no more signs of the earthworks, but it emerged in Station Road, Helmshore, and from there led back to the White Horse.

 It would have been stocked with fallow deer.
 There was at least one gate through the pale in Alden Valley.
 In 1323 a park-keeper (a parker) was employed and earned 45s 6d (£2.31) a year.
 By 1480 no park-keepers were employed, and in 1507 parcels of the land that made up the Park were rented out.
 The site of the original manor house was believed by the historian Thomas Hayhurst to be where Great House Farm cottages are, backing onto Musbury Tor, although this is disputed.
 Nevertheless, the parcel of land including the Alden section of the old game park was rented to Adam Haworth in 1527.
 His estate centred on Great House.